Common Sports Injuries: Sprains, Shin Splints & Stress Fractures

 You should gradually introduce high-impact exercise back into your routine.
 Good supportive footwear and shoe inserts that absorb shock may help avoid future stress fractures.

-Dr. Robert Teasdall is an orthopaedic surgeon with specialties including Sports Medicine, Foot and Ankle Surgery and Rehabilitation.
+Dr. Robert Teasdall is an orthopaedic surgeon with specialties including Sports Medicine, Sports Injury, Foot and Ankle Surgery and Rehabilitation.